Composer, Designer, Mixer

 Music Production for Film, TV, Promotions, and Artist Collaborations.

-Would love to hear from you.
-Click the contact button above to get in touch.
+I'd love to hear about your project.
+Click the 'Contact' button above to get in touch.

 ReviewsEndorse Heardrum Studios

 Interview with Heardrum Studios

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I just completed the score for my first feature film, Eat Me by Jacqueline Wright and directed by Adrian Alex Cruz.